socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 ### Instructions (Synopsis, Definition)
 *Select and apply a taxonomy consistently.* There are many different NFRs, Quality Attributes (QAs) in particular.
 Many of these pertain to the runtime, others deal with software support and maintenance.
 Therefore, many attempts have been made to organize the QA landscape (ordered from informal and ad hoc to formal and complete): <!-- POINT post has D-O-M -->

-* A basic, easy-to-remember *FURPS+* classification was originally introduced by R. Grady in the 1990s according to [this article by P. Eeles](https://www.ibm.com/developerworks/rational/library/4706.html) that introduces the elements of FURPS+ and provides examples.
+* A basic, easy-to-remember *FURPS+* classification was originally introduced by Robert Grady in the 1990s according to [this article by Peter Eeles](https://www.researchgate.net/publication/329760910_Capturing_Architectural_Requirements) that introduces the elements of FURPS+ and provides examples.
 * ISO 9126 and its successor [ISO 25010](http://iso25000.com/index.php/en/iso-25000-standards/iso-25010) are used in ["Effektive Softarearchitekturen"](https://www.gernotstarke.de/buecher#2020) (@Starke:2015) and also recommended to be used in [arc42](https://arc42.org/overview/) descriptions.
-* SEI quality utility trees are recommended in [this article](http://arnon.me/2010/05/utility-trees-hatching-quality-attributes/) by A. Rotem-Gal-Oz as well as [arc42 tip 10-2](http://docs.arc42.org/tips/10-2/).
+* SEI quality utility trees are recommended in [this article](http://arnon.me/2010/05/utility-trees-hatching-quality-attributes/) by Arnon Rotem-Gal-Oz as well as [arc42 tip 10-2](http://docs.arc42.org/tips/10-2/).

 *Be SMART*.
 General [*SMART criteria*](https://en.wikipedia.org/wiki/SMART_criteria) are frequently used in project and people management.
 All five letters can have different meanings<!--(is this an instance of "semantic diffusion"?-->; here, we use these meanings: *S* for specific, *M* for measurable, *A* for agreed upon, *R* for realistic, and *T* for time-bound.